COVID-19 Information for Graduate Students

 Are defenses and other oral exams taking place?

-Yes, exams may proceed as usual, with the following modifications:
+During the summer 2021 session, exams will proceed as usual, with the following modifications:

 - Exam results will be submitted electronically (instructions will be provided to the student’s supervisor).

 Will program timelines be extended?

 At this time, SGS deadlines are not being extended.
 Our own program timelines will be maintained, but wherever possible, we are committed to being flexible and supporting extensions (including requests for extensions to SGS deadlines) on a case-by-case basis for student’s who had their research and progress interrupted by the COVID-19 pandemic.
 Students should be in dialogue with their supervisors about any changes in program advancement schedules.

 Graduate Student Research